 Laurel Road offers a six-month grace period from the time of graduation.

-Laurel Road gets an “A-” from the Better Business Bureau.
+Laurel Road gets an “A” from the Better Business Bureau.
 KeyBank, the company that provides Laurel Road’s loans, gets an “A+.”
-The score is calculated through the company’s complaint history and how it responds to complaints.
+The score is calculated using the company’s complaint history and how it responds to complaints.

 Laurel Road’s customer service department is available to take calls at 855-245-0989 from 8:30 a.m. to 8:30 p.m.
 EST Monday through Thursday and between 8:30 a.m. and 5:30 p.m.
 EST on Friday.

-You can also email firstname.lastname@example.org, or you can use the Laurel Road live chat on the website between the hours of 8:30 a.m. and 8:30 p.m.
+You can also email firstname.lastname@example.org or use the Laurel Road live chat feature between the hours of 8:30 a.m. and 8:30 p.m.
 EST Monday through Thursday and 8:30 a.m. to 5:30 p.m.
 EST on Friday and Saturday.

-How to apply for a loan for Laurel Road
+How to apply for a loan with Laurel Road

 If you’re applying for student loan refinancing, here’s what the application process will look like, according to Laurel Road:

-- Initially answer a few questions and authorize a soft credit pull to determine your estimated rates (which are preliminary and are subject to change under underwriting review).
+- Initially answer a few questions and authorize a soft credit pull to determine your estimated rates (which are preliminary and subject to change upon underwriting review).

 - Upload the necessary documents to the online dashboard and authorize a hard credit pull.
 This completes the application, and if you’re approved, you’ll receive your final rates and terms.